 The full lineup (when released) and updates to the lineup can be found at the Official Festival lineup Page.

 The cheapest accommodation options I could find in and around New Orleans, Louisiana during festival period (End of April 2014 to beginning of May 2014) are shown below:

-*** Prices will rise the closer you get to the festival date so book early and avoid disappointment… ***
+*** Prices will rise the closer you get to the festival dates so book early and avoid disappointment… ***

 For a full list of good hotels to stay in during the festival period I would highly recommend visiting Hotels.com – New Orleans Page for more hotels.

-If you are on a super shoe-string budget you can always check out HostelWorld and get a bed in a hostel for as little as $3! - (Private rooms often $20+)
+If you are on a super shoe-string budget then search HostelWorld and get a bed in a hostel for as little as $3! - (Private rooms often $20+)

 Note that there is NO TENT CAMPING at the NO Jazz Festival this year.
 However, you are allowed to ‘camp’ in your RV or Motorhome at the nearby New Orleans West KOA it seems to be a popular campsite according to the numerous 5-star reviews at TripAdvisor.